-The community-based continuity clinic experience is available to all PL2 and PL3 residents and provides a longitudinal experience in a variety of settings (urban, rural and suburban) at either private practice or community health clinics.
+The community-based continuity clinic experience is available to all PL2 and PL3 residents and provides a longitudinal experience in a variety of settings at either private practice or community health clinics (urban, rural and suburban).
 We currently have 38 locations available to the residents.
 Residents that plan to pursue fellowship training may choose a clinic in their chosen subspecialty.
-All subspecialties as well as Emergency medicine are available.
-Both of these opportunities give the resident an opportunity to develop a relationship with a mentor and provide additional clinical experience and increases opportunity to conduct research.
+All subspecialties as well as emergency medicine and hospitalist medicine are available.
+All of these opportunities give the resident an opportunity to develop a relationship with a mentor and provide additional clinical experience and increases opportunity to conduct research.

 Ambulatory/Acute Care Experience

 Residents spend up to two months each year in two primary care ambulatory clinics—Healthpark and 17 Davis.
 They are supervised by faculty in the general pediatric division.
 During each block rotation they have equal exposure to both of these clinics.
 They serve a diverse patient population including inner city underserved, Latino migrant children, children with special health care needs as well as middle class families.

 Diagnoses encompass those seen at a general pediatric office—from mild illnesses like colds, otitis media and exacerbations of common diseases like asthma or eczema to children with special health care needs (CSHCN) including ventilator-dependent patients.
 Procedures such as laceration repair, I & Ds, nebulizations, rapid antigen testing (strep, RSV, influenza) can be performed in clinic.